 Signs of Benzodiazepine Abuse

 The following signs can indicate the presence of a problem with benzo abuse or addiction.
+These signs are not a given, some people may exhibit none of these signs while still struggling with addiction.
 If any of the following signs are present, you should seek benzo addiction treatment help.

 Excessive Sleepiness or Lethargy